Re-engineering Business: don’t follow conventional rules, offer autonomy

 How would work affect your life if you stopped following all the typical rules: strict working hours, far-away offices, fixed salaries?

-Following his refusal to conform to the traditional business pattern, Brazilian CEO, Ricardo Semler, began promoting a completely new form of corporate model after rethinking his business plan and allowing employees to design their own jobs, choose their supervisors, and set wage levels.
+Following his refusal to conform to the traditional business pattern, Brazilian CEO, Ricardo Semler, began promoting a completely new form of corporate model after re-engineering his business plan and allowing employees to design their own jobs, choose their supervisors, and set wage levels.

-His vision motivates employees, encourages work-life balance, and inspires people to question what work, and life, is really all about.
+His vision motivates employees, encourages work-life balance, and inspires people to question what work and life is really all about.

 In the 1980s, Ricardo Semler took over his family business, modernizing management practices, and expanding the company’s range, from the manufacturing industry to the service sector, including environmental consultancy, facilities management, real estate brokerage, and inventory support.

-As the CEO of Semler & Company (Semco), he focused his efforts on transforming this organization into a company model that could perform without him.
+As the CEO of Semler & Company (Semco), he focused his efforts on transforming the organization into a company model that could perform without him.
 He studied and then implemented what could best be called as “corporate democracy”.